2hwk/Q2K/README.md

 Requires (exec): ``avr-gcc``

-Tested on bash on Windows 10 and Ubuntu Linux
+Tested on bash on Windows 10 (q2k-cli only), Windows 10 and Ubuntu Linux
-(Bash on Windows 10 only supports q2k-cli)

 ## Setup
 **Using PyPI and pip**